Ahmadreza-SY/TCP-CI/Readme.md

 --language | The main programming language of the project.
 We currently support Java and C/C++ languages and this argument's value for these languages are "java" and "c" respectively. | Yes
 -l, --level | Specifies the granularity of feature extraction.
-It can be one of the two "file" or "function" values. | Yes -t, --test-path | Specifies the relative root directory of the test source code. | No -o, --ouput-dir | Specifies the directory to save resulting datasets.
+It can be one of the two "file" or "function" values. | Yes -t, --test-path | Specifies the relative root directory of the test source code. | No -o, --output-dir | Specifies the directory to save resulting datasets.
 The directory would be created if it doesn't exist. | Yes

 #### Notes
 - At least one of the `--project-path` or `--project-slug` arguments should be provided since the tool requires the source code for analysis.